 Architectural control weaknesses

 Architectural control helps you build a resilient IT architecture that allows your company to operate effectively.
-Any weaknesses in setting up and maintaining this architecture can result in a loss of business and reputation.
+Any areas for improvement in setting up and maintaining this architecture can result in a loss of business and reputation.

 Operational control weaknesses

 Operational control weaknesses often result from a lapse in executing company-mandated operations and standards, which might result in unplanned incidents that disrupt the operating model.
-(For example, someone might not perform required scans of third-party software before installing that code, and the code introduces a vulnerability or virus into your operating system.)
-The impact of such unexpected incidents is directly related to your response time and protocol for such incidents.
+For example, someone might only perform the required scans of third-party software after installing that code, and the code introduces a vulnerability or virus into your operating system.

 Administrative control weaknesses